Hand offering kegal balls

 Kegel Exercisers: What Are They?

-Kegel exercisers — sometimes called vaginal barbells, kegel balls, or Ben Wa balls — are devices designed to help you train the pelvic floor with resistance, in the same way that weights add resistance to other muscle exercises.
+Kegel exercisers — sometimes called vaginal weights, kegel balls, or Ben Wa balls — are devices designed to help you train the pelvic floor with resistance, in the same way that weights add resistance to other muscle exercises.

 Ben Wa balls are hollow metal balls inserted vaginally that can be worn for extended periods.
 The gentle movement of the internal rolling creates subtle sensation and mild muscular engagement as the body works to hold them in place.